multiduplikator/mikrotik_blocklist/README.md

 ```

 PS:
-I have tried various approached to circumvent the costly :find and reduce the BigO.
+I have tried various approaches to avoid the **costly :find** and reduce the BigO.
 Most of which involve sorting the arrays and/or address lists.
-Bubble sorting, merge sorting, quick sorting, etc. and even using an associative array and exploit the automatic array sorting of mikrotik scripting.
+Bubble sorting, merge sorting, quick sorting, etc. and using an associative array and exploit the automatic array sorting of mikrotik scripting.
-Unfortunately, the sorting step is not trivial, since we have to deal with ip-prefixes as well and that does lend itslef to easy comparison.
+Unfortunately, the sorting step is not trivial, since we have to deal with ip-prefixes as well and that does not lend itslef to easy comparison.
 Long story short, they all work as expected, but the benefits seem to come only with much larger lists.